St. Louis tornado outbreak of February 1959: Non-tornadic impacts

-The massive storm system bought widespread impacts to much of the Central United States with severe and winter weather affecting areas from New Mexico northeastward into the Great Lakes.
+The massive storm system brought widespread impacts to much of the Central United States with severe and winter weather affecting areas from New Mexico northeastward into the Great Lakes.
 February 9 saw a peak hail report of 1.75 in east of Nowata, Oklahoma while February 10 saw a peak wind gust of 75 mph east of Campbell, Missouri.

 Snow, sleet, and freezing rain impacted all of Iowa between February 9–15.
 Widespread damage occurred, especially in areas that had a glaze of ice from the freezing rain, where power and telephone lines were downed.
-Hundred of personal injury and property damage falls and traffic accidents were reported, causing one fatality and 70 injuries.
+Hundreds of personal injury and property damage falls and traffic accidents were reported, causing one fatality and 70 injuries.
 The system also caused 120 injuries in Michigan, two injuries in Oklahoma, five injuries in Texas, and a fatality in Indiana.